 The project explorer displays the name of the project, the list of songs and instruments in the current project.
 This section is going to focus on the very top part, which is the project and the songs.

 Editing project properties

-Double-clicking on project name (first button in the project explorer) will allow you to change its name, author and copyright information.
-This information are used when exporting to NSF, for example.
+Clicking on the little gear icon or selecting the "Project Properties..." option from the context menu of the project (first button in the project explorer) will allow you to change its name, author and copyright information.
+This information is used when exporting to NSF, for example.

 The project properties is also where you select your Expansion Audio.
 Expansion will add extra channels on top of the default 5 that the NES supported.
-Note that changing the expansion audio in a project will delete all data (patterns, notes, instrument) related to the previous expansion.
+Note that remving a expansion audio in a project will delete all data (patterns, notes, instrument) related to the it.

 Please visit the Expansion Audio section for more detail about each expansion.

 FamiStudio supports two tempo modes : FamiStudio and FamiTracker.